cures-hub/cures-condec-jira/doc/features/quality-checking.md

 The ConDec Jira plugin offers the possibility to configure and check a **Definition of Done (DoD)** for the knowledge documentation.
 The following **criteria of the DoD** are checked:
-- the **decision coverage** (i.e. a type of rationale coverage) for every knowledge element
+- the **decision coverage** (i.e. a type of rationale coverage) for every knowledge element, i.e. if a certain amount of decisions are linked within a certain link distance (amount and link distance can be configured by the rationale manager)
-- criteria of the **intra-rationale completeness** for decision knowledge elements
+- criteria of the **intra-rationale completeness** for decision knowledge elements, e.g. if a pro-argument is linked to the decision (criteria for intra-rationale completeness can be configured by the rationale manager)
 - specific aspects (*is test file?*, *number of lines of code*) for code files
 - the **quality of the directly linked knowledge elements** in the knowlegde graph, i.e. if a neighbor knowledge element of the checked element violates the DoD the checked element will also violate the DoD.